-47. In 2009, a man named James Surrey in Great Britain built the first-ever full-sized house made of Lego pieces.
+47. In 2009, British TV presenter James May, built the first-ever full-sized house made of Lego pieces.
 It contained 3.3 million of the plastic bricks and even included a working toilet and shower, which were, you guesses it, made of Lego pieces.

 48. When it comes to Lego sets, the largest ever sold is the Lego Taj Mahal, which contains nearly 6,000 pieces.